The Assault on Truth: Summary

 Sigmund Freud, the founder of psychoanalysis.
 Masson argues that Freud deliberately suppressed the seduction theory.

 Masson argues that the accepted account of the way in which, Sigmund Freud, the founder of psychoanalysis, abandoned his seduction theory is incorrect.
+In the Preface of 2012 edition, Masson stated that "when it comes to one major human experience, sexual trauma, Freud was right only briefly, and then, forevermore wrong."
+Freud initially proposed that his patients' mental illnesses were rooted in real-life sexual abuse as female patients told him in 1895 and 1896, but nine years later he shifted his stance, claiming these traumatic memories were actually internal sexual fantasies (known as the "Oedipus complex").

-According to Masson, Freud's female patients told him in 1895 and 1896 that they had been abused as children, but Freud later came to disbelieve their accounts.
-He argues that Freud was wrong to disbelieve his female patients and that the real reason Freud abandoned the seduction theory is that he could not accept that children are "the victims of sexual violence and abuse within their own families."
+Masson argues that Freud was wrong to disbelieve his female patients and that the real reason Freud abandoned the seduction theory is that he could not accept that children are "the victims of sexual violence and abuse within their own families."
 He suggests that Freud's theories of "internal fantasy and of spontaneous childhood sexuality", which he developed after abandoning the seduction theory, allowed sexual violence to be attributed to the victim's imagination, and therefore posed no threat to the existing social order.
 Masson acknowledges the tentative nature of his reinterpretation of Freud's reasons for abandoning the seduction theory.
 He criticizes other accounts of Freud's work, including that provided by the psychoanalyst Ernest Jones in The Life and Work of Sigmund Freud (1953-1957).
 He also discusses Freud's 1896 essay "The Aetiology of Hysteria", which he provides in an appendix.
 He also discusses the work of the doctor Auguste Ambroise Tardieu, Freud's treatment of Emma Eckstein, Freud's theory of the Oedipus complex, and Freud's relationship with the psychoanalyst Sándor Ferenczi.